-I am willing to bet that I can describe your relationship with LinkedIn.
+I bet I can describe your relationship with LinkedIn:

 So, you once heard that LinkedIn was a great place to connect with other professionals.
 You may have even heard that you could job search on LinkedIn.
-You then told yourself to create a LinkedIn account so you could see what this platform was all about.
-You created that account, your hurriedly put together your profile, you connected with a few folks, maybe checked out a few companies or did a quick job search, and then, voila, you were done.
+You created that account, hurriedly put together your profile, and connected with a few folks, maybe checked out a few companies or did a quick job search, and then, voila, you were done.

-If you are nodding your head as your reading this, well done!
-If not, you might be stuck in a LinkedIn rut.
-Or perhaps you feel overwhelmed by LinkedIn so you just haven’t gotten around to learning more about it.
-Guess what?
-You’re not alone and it is OK!
+If you haven’t done this, you’re not alone!
 LinkedIn can be used in a variety of unique ways and I want to show you how you can optimize your account and experience.
 And if you are a job seeker, these tips are sure to help you land that job you have been looking for (or at least an interview)!

 So, first of all, it’s important to know why you might consider adding LinkedIn to your daily or weekly routine.
 What’s all the hype about anyway?

-- and 75% of people who have recently changed jobs used LinkedIn to help them decide (https://www.brandwatch.com/blog/linkedin-statistics/).
+- 75% of people who have recently changed jobs used LinkedIn to help them decide

 Whoa!
 These statistics speak for themselves.
 I am fairly certain that Snapchat cannot compete with these statistics in terms of job searching, although those filters can certainly make the job search process a little more fun.
 Amirite?!
 Let’s get you back in the LinkedIn game and land you that job or interview, shall we?
 Here are a few ways to optimize your LinkedIn account and utilize the platform to its fullest.